The Great Eastern

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

-Support Images: Lot 861: THE GREAT EASTERN PHILADa E.T.
+Support Images: Auction Lot 861: THE GREAT EASTERN PHILADa E.T.
 WHITEHEAD Quart, An aqua quart that was blown from a reworked “A STONE” mold to read “THE GREAT EASTERN PHILADa E.T WHITEHEAD”.
 Original threaded glass stopper with correct GREAT EASTERN / ET WHITEHEAD lettering.
 Fine condition with no damage or stains.
 Even the internal screw threads are in good shape with minimal flaking, which is rare to find.
 There is a small flake on the edge of the glass lid.
-The Great Eastern was a British passenger steamship first launched in 1859, and later converted to a cable-laying ship, which became famous for laying 2,600 miles of the first transatlantic telegraph cable in 1865.
 This fine example of the jar was obtained from the Alex Kerr collection. est 1,500-2,500.
 This item is from the Cay & Erv Bettinghaus Collection. – Greg Spurgeon, North American Glass

-Support Images: Lot: 287 “The Great Eastern / E.T.
+Support Images: Auction Lot 287: “The Great Eastern / E.T.
 Whitehead” – “Philada” Fruit Jar Lid, America, 1870-1890.
 Cylindrical with two raised circular lugs and screw threads, aquamarine with olive-yellow striations, ht.
 1 1/2 inches, dia.
 2 3/4 inches; (several chips on edges of lid, the largest being 1/2 inch).
 This lid fits jar L #1150.
 Generally fine condition. – Norman C. Heckler & Company